Renting Out Your House Guide | Letting Agents, Insurance & Laws

 How much are letting agent reserve fund fees?

-So how much are agent reserve fund fees?
+So how much are agent reserve fund fees when renting out your house?
 It all depends on the property value.
 The larger the property and the more valuable, the higher the risk of damage (and more expensive).
 Fees can range from £200 – £1000.

 NECESSITY BILL FEES

-One of the luxuries of hiring a letting agent or property manager is not having to worry about the daily responsibilities of owning a rental property.
+One of the luxuries of hiring a letting agent or property manager when renting out your house is not having to worry about the daily responsibilities of owning a rental property.
 If this describes you, paying bill fees might be well worth it.

 Obviously, you need to pay for the basic necessities of owning a rental property.
 This includes the mortgage, gas, electricity, and other service fees.
 This also means the hassle of managing the bills.
 Landlords can eliminate the headaches by passing it onto their agents.
 Now, you don’t need to track which bills are paid, due, or past due.